 Before showering though, people do frolic about, take pictures lying on their back, reading newspapers or books.
 Others coat themselves in the “medicinal” muds of the Dead Sea.
 We took a pass as the area we visited had precious little mud and we weren’t feeling it was very pristine mud.
 Mud snobs?
 Perhaps!

 Reportedly the lake level is lowering as input water is being diverted and evaporation carries on.
 However, don’t worry about rushing there as the lake is over 300 m (1000 feet) deep and when you get there you will be even lower than we were.
 But we should warn you that the Dead Sea in this part of Jordan is not pretty.

 The receding shoreline and the caustic nature of the salt has rendered the shore line bleak.
 If you haven’t been, its an extraordinary experience and a dramatic location.

 If you plan on staying in the immediate area there is a spectrum of hotels including luxurious ones and they have cultivated very hospitable surroundings.
 Just so you know, there is virtually no free public access to the Dead Lake but we visited a well-appointed facility that has fresh towels (for 3 JD each), change rooms, fresh water showers and pools and decks to lounge about.
 Cost was about 20 JD per person.

-We enjoyed the Dead Sea on a cycle/bus tour of Jordan this March run by Exodus Travels.
+We enjoyed the Dead Sea in Jordan on a cycle/bus tour of Jordan in March run by Exodus Travels.
 The feeling of being at the lowest point on the earth’s surface, seeing the West Bank across the way, the grand sense of history, the fascinating geology gave us a great sense of wonder.
-That is why, we can truly say, the Dead Sea was wonderful.
+That is why, we can truly say, the Dead Sea in Jordan was wonderful.